jeff5/very-slow-jython/docs/src/site/sphinx/architecture/descriptors.rst

 The association of special functions and slots is many-to-many, because special functions may compete for slots and contribute to more than one.
-(This is a complication we might be able to avoid.)
+(This is the complication we believe we can avoid.)

 ..  uml::
     :caption: Special Methods in CPython